mhwgoo/cambridge/README.md

 I'm a terminal person tired of pulling out a GUI app or browser, inputting words in the search bar, hitting the search button and then waiting for the result to render with a bunch of unnecessary static files coming along.
 Not only is the time taken long, but also switching apps back and forth can be annoying.
 So I wrote this console application with features to my satisfaction.

 ## Features
-1. Just `camb` and "the word and phrase" you want to search.
+1. Just `camb <word/phrase>` to look up what you need.
-2. Takes 0.5 ~ 3 secs including webpage fetching, depending on the network speed.
-Less than 0.1 secs for the same word's second time search.
+2. Mostly takes less than 1s including web page fetching.
+Less than 0.1s for the same item's later search.
-3. No unnecessary info, like ads, quizzes, pics, etc.
-4. Fetches the first dictionary on Cambridge without similar dictionaries with similar meanings making people dizzy.
+3. Fetches the first dictionary on Cambridge, without different dictionaries with similar meanings making people dizzy.
-5. If not found, a list of related word suggestions will be displayed.
+5. If not found, a list of related suggestions will be displayed.
-6. `camb l` to list words you've searched successfully.
+6. `camb l` to list words and phrases you've searched successfully.

+## In Conjuction with `fzf`
-7. `camb l | fzf --preview 'camb {}'`, if you've installed [fzf](https://github.com/junegunn/fzf), you'll get the following magics:
+`camb l | fzf --preview 'camb {}'`, if you've installed [fzf](https://github.com/junegunn/fzf), you'll get the following magics:
-    - fuzzy finding a word from the word list & instantly previewing the meaning for each word you've found
+1. fuzzy finding a word from the word list & instantly previewing its meaning
-    - displaying the whole word list & instantly previewing each word meaning as you scroll through the list
+2. displaying the whole word list & instantly previewing each word meaning as you scroll through the list
 ![list words](/screenshots/fzf.png)
+3. You can also add `alias cambl="camb l | fzf --preview 'camb {}'"` in your shell config for convenience

 ## Installation
 ```python